-- Use digital calendars to keep track of your deadlines, and spreadsheets, mobile apps, or even cloud storage systems like Google Drive to efficiently organize your notes, assignments, and other important school-related documents.
+- Use digital calendars to keep track of your deadlines; spreadsheets; mobile apps; or even cloud storage systems, like Google Drive, to efficiently organize your notes, assignments, and other important school-related documents.

 - Study while the kids sleep.
 The house is quiet and free of distractions, allowing you to focus and plan the days ahead.

-- Find ways to multi-task.
-Coursework has entered the digital age, and you can get creative about how you think about incorporating studying into your day.
-In a waiting room?
-On your lunch break?
-Commuting by train?
-Utilize that time to do things like contribute to a discussion group from your phone, catch up on readings, check-in with your professors or watch assigned videos.
+- Make the best use of your time.
+Your coursework is being completed in the digital age, and you can get creative about how you incorporate studying into your day.
+If you have quiet time on your lunch break or train commute, this might be a good time to contribute to a discussion group from your phone, catch up on readings, check in with your professors, or watch assigned videos.

 Fortunately, nonprofit organizations, private companies, and various government initiatives are helping turn college dreams into a reality.
-Certain grants, scholarships, and other resources provided by charities are geared especially towards moms going back to school.
-By applying for financial aid, mothers can help to defray some of the costs associated with pursuing a degree.
+Certain grants, scholarships, and other resources provided by charities are geared especially toward moms going back to school.
+Financial aid can help mothers defray some of the costs associated with pursuing a degree.

 Higher Education Costs to Consider

-When going back to school, it’s vital to remember that there will be some new expenses to confront.
+When going back to school, it’s vital to remember that there will be new expenses.
 From school supplies to new computer software, there are different costs to consider when budgeting.
 Here are a few costs that you should be aware of: